KAKu99/approx_emst/README.md

 - **Parallelizable**: The part of the algorithm that accounts for the majority of the computational workload is implemented by FAISS.
 This portion is parallelizable.
 ## Prerequisites (Required Libraries)

-List the libraries or software that need to be installed for this project to run.
+List the libraries that need to be installed for this project to run.
+(This is the version used during the experiments.)

 - **faiss-cpu**: version 1.8.0
 - **Eigen**: version 3.4.0